Come and get involved in our scientific research and contribute to our understanding of plants and fungi.

 The collaboration is a two-way street: scientists can investigate areas that would otherwise take too long or be too expensive, volunteers have the satisfaction of contributing to research and finding out more about a specific area along the way.

-If you would like to volunteer to do some citizen science, you can find out more about individual projects Kew manages below.
+If you would like to volunteer to do some citizen science, you can find out more about the individual projects open to the public below.

 Armchair archivists - 19th century letters

 Become an armchair archivist and help us transcribe the letters of Sir Joseph Dalton Hooker.

 The Lost and Found Fungi Project